 Hanging my head slightly, I finally mumbled, “Not really… Look, maybe I can give you a rain check.”
 Of four or five years..
 “I’ve had a long night, anyway.
 I should probably just go home.”

 He removed his arm from my shoulder.
 “If that’s what you’d like.”
 I blinked at the unexpected agreement.
-“I’ll be here for another few nights, and then we’re leaving for a regional tour for awhile.”
+“I’ll be here for another few nights, and then we’re leaving for the national tour for awhile.”

 I stood blankly at the end of the hall as he turned to leave.
 My courage finally began building again while someone suddenly popped out of the hall, whispered something to him and disappeared just as quickly.
 He tossed over his shoulder, “Oh!
-One of the bouncers found a blue purse on stage earlier.
+One of the stage security found a blue purse on stage earlier.
 Did you have a purse on you before?”

 The question caught me completely off-guard.
 “I-…” I stared at my empty hands, mind working quickly to remember where I could have lost it.
 I have walked off-stage with it, haven’t I??
 “Um.. yeah, I did have a purse…”